Programme Structure

 Academic Supervision

-Each student is assigned a principal supervisor with whom they are expected to maintain regular contact.
+Each student is assigned a principal supervisor with whom they will work closely with and are expected to maintain regular contact.
 If it is deemed academically useful a co-supervisor may also be appointed.
 All principal supervisors are appointed from within Trinity Business School while co-supervisors may be appointed from other Schools throughout the University.
 In certain circumstances, co-supervisors may be appointed from other Universities or industry partners depending on the nature of the research being undertaken.

-Each candidate is also assigned a Thesis Committee which contains a domain expert and one other person, the committee role being to oversee the annual confirmation and transfer process and to act as a external resource.
+Each candidate is also assigned a Thesis Committee which contains a domain expert and one other person.
+This committee will oversee the annual confirmation and transfer process and to act as an additional resource.

 Structured Elements of the PhD programme